AnaStasia1331/ms3-my-recipe-book/README.md

     * Expected: when user forgets to add a title to a recipe, the new recipe can't be created.
     * Testing:
         * leave the Recipe Name field empty and try to save the recipe -> user is asked to fill in the field and the recipe wasn't saved.
+    * Expected: when user forgets to select a course from the dropdown, the new recipe can't be created.
+    * Testing:
+        * fill in the Recipe Name, but leave the default text selected in the Couse dropdown and try to save the recipe -> user is asked to select a course and the recipe wasn't saved.
     * Expected: user can save a recipe with a recipe name with no more than 50 characters.
     * Testing:
         * try to add recipe name containing more than 50 char  -> after 50th character typing is not possible.